BoyceLab/DataSharingInABox/docs/irb.md

+!!! warning "Sample Content Only"
+    This page contains **example language and placeholders** designed to help registry teams build their own data sharing site.
+    Please **replace all placeholder text** with details specific to your own project, policies, and governance requirements.

 # IRB Information

 *This section describes the Institutional Review Board (IRB) or ethics approvals for the registry.* Proper ethics oversight ensures that data collection and sharing comply with regulations and protect participants.